shining-cat/SimpleHIIT/docs/CI_WORKFLOWS.md

 The PR is automatically labeled with `HEX merge and delete`, which triggers the auto-merge workflow to merge it once all required status checks pass.
 The temporary branch is automatically deleted after merging.

 The generated graph is also uploaded as an artifact with 90-day retention.

+### Bot Loop Prevention

+This workflow is designed to **only run on human-made changes** to prevent automated bots from looping on themselves:

+1. **Author Check (Primary):** Exits immediately if last commit is from `github-actions[bot]` - ensures workflow only processes human changes
+2. **Diff Check (Secondary):** Only creates PR if graph actually changed - additional safety against unnecessary PRs

+This dual-layer approach ensures the workflow never triggers itself or creates infinite automation loops.

 ### Repository Settings Requirements